Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 You will need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable

-(for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction").
+(for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction")

 ### How to create and add a new weapon to the weapon manager :